 AMY GOODMAN: I mean, you’ve got a column right there, bringing this right up —

-JOHN LE CARRÉ: I have a column, yeah.
+JOHN LE CARRÉ: I have a column right here.
 I wish I had the figures in my head.
-This is from the International Herald Tribune, and I guess that means it also comes from the New York Times of Monday, September the 13th, not so long ago.
-Barclays, a British bank, paid $298 million "for conducting transactions with Cuba, Iran, Libya, Myanmar and Sudan in violation of United [States] trade sanctions.
-Barclays was discovered to have systematically disguised the movement of hundreds of millions of dollars through wire transfers that were stripped of the critical information required by law. [...]
+This is from the International Herald Tribune, and I guess that means it also comes from The New York Times, of Monday, September the 13th, not so long ago.
+Barclays, a British bank, paid $298 million “for conducting transactions with Cuba, Iran, Libya, Myanmar and Sudan in violation of United [States] trade sanctions.
+Barclays was discovered to have systematically disguised the movement of hundreds of millions of dollars through wire transfers that were stripped of the critical information required by law. …

 “Last May, when ABN Amro Bank (now largely part of the Royal Bank of Scotland) was caught funneling money for the benefit of Iran, Libya and Sudan, it was fined $500 million, and no one went to jail.
 Last December, Credit Suisse Group agreed to pay a $536 million fine for doing the same.
 In recent years, Union Bank of California, American Express Bank International, BankAtlantic and Wachovia have all been caught moving huge sums of drug money, but no one went to jail.
 The banks just admitted to criminal conduct and paid the government a cut of their profits.”